 - Use the Interlibrary Loans RACER form to request items not held at Carleton’s library.

-- For additional relevant databases, look at the Subject Guides that best relate to your topic, such as Public Policy and Administration, Philanthropy & Nonprofit Leadership, Canadian Studies, Business, Sociology etc.
+- For additional relevant databases, look at the Subject Guides that best relate to your topic, such as Global & International Studies, Philanthropy & Nonprofit Leadership, Government Information, Canadian Studies, Business, Sociology etc.

 For current news

 - PressReader - easy to use global coverage pdf format.
 The backfile varies by title.